AdobeDocs/commerce-php/src/pages/coding-standards/js.md

 ### Indentation

-Indentation in Magento code uses four spaces.
+Indentation in code uses four spaces.

 Tabs are not allowed as indentation.